jpartain89/Software-Install-Guides/sphinx/docs/ubuntu/couchpotato.rst

 Shoutout
 -------------

-First, I'd like to go ahead and say that I wouldn't have been able to learn as much as I have as quickly or easily without the help of `HTPCGuides.com <http://www.htpcguides.com/install-couchpotato-ubuntu/>`_.
+First, I'd like to go ahead and say that I wouldn't have been able to learn as much as I have as quickly or easily without the help of `HTPCGuides.com <http://www.htpcguides.com/install-couchpotato-ubuntu/>`_ [HTPC-CP]_.
 They are an amazing site, they are slowly getting larger, and they are the real, awesome source.
 My files are more for me, they are better written for everyone.

 Base Requirements
 -----------------------